ractivejs/v0.x/docs/0.3.9/Expressions.md

 [[Home]] > [[Glossary]] > [[Expressions]]

 Expressions allow you to use logic within a template.
-At their simplest, that may just mean a basic arithmetic operation, such as converting to percentages, or making your [index references](mustaches#index-references) start at 1 rather than 0:
+At their simplest, that may just mean a basic arithmetic operation, such as converting to percentages, but there are a variety of more complex uses, such as the examples below.

+These examples are plucked from the air - whether they would be useful or not in real life depends on what you're trying to do.
+The point is that you can include more of your view logic at the declarative layer - the template - where it's easier to *reason about*.

+## Examples

+### Making your [index references](mustaches#index-references) start at 1 rather than 0:

 ```html
 <div class='bar-chart'>